camptocamp/c2cgeoportal/doc/integrator/install_application.rst

 required to make c2cgeoportal work on Windows.

-Also, between all the different command interfaces available on Windows (cmd, Cygwin, git mingw), only Windows default cmd interface handle paths correctly in all stage of the application setup.
+Also, between all the different command interfaces available on Windows (cmd, Cygwin, git mingw), only Windows default cmd interface handles paths correctly in all stages of the application setup.

 Command interface and environment variable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^